bio2kg/bio2kg-etl/README.md

 oc new-build --name bio2kg-workspace --binary
 ```

-Build the `Dockerfile` on the DSRI (to re-run everytime you make a change to the script and content of the docker image):
+Build the `Dockerfile` on the DSRI (to re-run everytime you make a change to the script and content of the docker image on your machine):

 ```bash
 oc start-build bio2kg-workspace --from-dir=. --follow --wait